Army Black Knights men's basketball: Seasons

 In 119 seasons, the Black Knights have a record of 1262–1276.

 Postseason results

-National Invitation tournament
+National Invitation Tournament

 The Black Knights have appeared in the National Invitation Tournament (NIT) eight times.
 Their combined record is 13–10.

 CollegeInsider.com tournament

 The Black Knights have appeared in one CollegeInsider.com Postseason Tournament (CIT).
 Their record is 0–1.

 CBI results

-The Black Knights have appeared in one College Basketball Invitational (CBI).
-Their record is 0–1.
+The Black Knights have appeared in two College Basketball Invitational (CBI).
+Their record is 1–2.

 Head coaches

 All-Americans

 The following Army players were named NCAA Men's Basketball All-Americans: